rug-cit-hpc/cit-hpc-easybuild/jobscripts/habrok/README.md

   -t, --tmpdir <DIRECTORY>               temporary directory to be used for CVMFS, fuse-overlayfs, and EasyBuild
 ```

+By default, the script will build/optimize the software for the current host, and uses an installation path that reflects its architecture name (determined by using `archspec` or `archdetect`).
+The latter can be overridden if necessary with `-a`/`--arch`, and can also be set to a generic build.

 If no `COMMAND` is specified, the script will launch an interactive container session.

-## `eb_configuration`
-This file contains the EasyBuild configuration used by `eb_install.sh`.
+The `eb_install.sh` scripts needs an accompanying `eb_configuration` file containing the EasyBuild configuration.
 Note that environment variables are being used in order to allow
 `eb_install.sh` to source this file.
 This also makes it possible to use other environment variables like `$HOME` and `$USER` in the configuration.